snowsquizy/tensorflow-on-orange-pi/GUIDE.md

 ### 2. Install a Memory Drive as Swap for Compiling

-In order to succesfully build TensorFlow, your Raspberry Pi needs a little bit more memory to fall back on.
+In order to succesfully build TensorFlow, your Orange Pi needs a little bit more memory to fall back on.
 Fortunately, this process is pretty straightforward.
 Grab a USB storage drive that has at least 1GB of memory.
 I used a flash drive I could live without that carried no important data.
 That said, we're only going to be using the drive as swap while we compile, so this process shouldn't do too much damage to a relatively new USB drive.

 First, put insert your USB drive, and find the `/dev/XXX` path for the device.